 Electrolytes are minerals in your blood (and other bodily fluids) that carry an electric charge.
 These nutrients allow your body to carry out essential functions like muscle contractions, heartbeat regulation, body temperature control, bladder control, energy production, and neurological functions.
 Common electrolytes include sodium, potassium, calcium, bicarbonate, magnesium, chloride, phosphorus[*].

-You must have enough of these in your body for processes to function correctly.
-If one or more of these electrolytes are deficient, you’re going to have some issues.
+You must have enough electrolytes in your body to function correctly.
+If one or more of these electrolytes are deficient, you may experience the following side effects[*]: